This is surgery to remove a severely diseased and failing heart. It is replaced with a healthy heart from a deceased donor.

 Before the surgery, your doctor will likely do the following:

-After you are asleep, the doctor will cut through the skin and breastbone.
+The doctor will cut through the skin and breastbone.
 The chest will be opened and you will be connected to a heart-lung machine.
 This machine takes over the functions of the heart and lungs during surgery.
-Your heart will be removed.
+Most of your heart will be removed.
+The back wall of the left atrium with the pulmonary vein openings will be left in place.
 The donor heart will be prepared and sewn into place in your chest.
 Next, the blood vessels will be connected.
 After this, the blood will start to flow and warm the heart.

 You will be closely monitored in the intensive care unit (ICU) with the help of some/all of the following: